 - Are athletics required?

-Both boarding and day students are welcome to participate in weekend activities, which are planned by the faculty members (four faculty members are on duty (OD) each weekend) and the students themselves.
-Trips to New York City and Philadelphia, as well as to Great Adventure, take place during the year.
-The New Hope area is also full of many recreational opportunities; bicycling and hiking on the canal path and canoeing and tubing on the Delaware River are popular.
-Students often go into town or nearby malls to shop and to see movies.
-Boarding students who have parental permission may visit day students' homes on the weekends.
+Both boarding and day students are welcome to participate in weekend activities, which are planned by the faculty members (four faculty members are on duty (OD) each weekend) and the students.
+Trips to New York City and Philadelphia take place during the year.
+The area is also full of many recreational opportunities; bicycling and hiking on the canal path and canoeing and tubing on the Delaware River are popular.
+Boarding students with parental permission may also visit day students' homes on the weekends.

 Solebury’s school nurse is an RN and pediatric nurse-practitioner.
 She oversees the student health services, provides minor medical care on campus, counsels students on health and personal issues, and is responsible for assuring that students receive proper care for any illnesses.
 The school uses the services of the Phillips Barber Health Center in Lambertville, New Jersey when students need to see a physician.

-Daytime Study Halls: Supervised study hall will be held either in the Learning Skills Suite or in the dining hall during the designated period.
-All students who do not have classes must attend, except seniors in good standing (i.e., not on Academic Warning), and underclass-persons on honors.
+Daytime Study Halls: Supervised study hall will be held either in the Learning Skills suite or in the dining hall during the designated period.
+All students in grades 7 through 10 who do not have classes and are not on honors must attend.

 All students are required to participate in a supervised afternoon team sport or activity each trimester.
 Team sports meet 5 days a week from 3:30 – 5:30 p.m., Monday through Friday, and involve additional time for practice and games.
 Other activities meet only 3 times a week (Monday, Wednesday, and Thursday).
 Students select activities from a list of choices during registration for classes each trimester.
 Participation in a physical activity is required during at least two of the three trimesters.
 While there is a wide offering of team sports from which to choose, we recognize that our students have a variety of interests and thus do not require students to do interscholastic athletics.